vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 FROM SemianEvent
 ```

-**Note:** In the following screenshots, that query is the one on the right.
+**Note:** In the following screenshots, that above query is the one on the right.
 On the left, you can see a sneak peak of the final query I'll show you at the end of this section.

 This is what those queries look like:
 ![A chart titled 'Percentile connection count' which has two wiggly lines, one labeled 'Max connections' and one labeled 'Percentile connections (99%)'.
 The Max line is above the 99% line.
 Both lines have a short spike of connections on the left side, and both have a long hump of increased connections in the middle of the line around 8pm.
 There is a red box drawn around the spike and the hump that's labeled 'Problem areas', and a green box drawn around the area between the spike and hump labeled 'Good baseline'.
 On the left of the image are 3 numbers: the number labeled 99.999% is 14, 99.99% is also 14, and 99.9% is 12.
 We don't understand those numbers yet.](/images/posts/good_baseline.png "A chart titled 'Percentile connection count' which has two wiggly lines, one labeled 'Max connections' and one labeled 'Percentile connections (99%)'.
 The Max line is above the 99% line.
 Both lines have a short spike of connections on the left side, and both have a long hump of increased connections in the middle of the line around 8pm.
 There is a red box drawn around the spike and the hump that's labeled 'Problem areas', and a green box drawn around the area between the spike and hump labeled 'Good baseline'.
 On the left of the image are 3 numbers: the number labeled 99.999% is 14, 99.99% is also 14, and 99.9% is 12.
 We don't understand those numbers yet.")